HexoK2/Python_Projects/README.md

 ---

 **Note**: This repository is a personal learning project.
 The code may not be optimized and is subject to change over time.
-Not everything is done by me (the graphical interfaces are made by an AI while I learn how to use them properly).
+Not everything is done by me (the graphical interfaces are created by AI while I learn how to use them properly and also for optimization purposes sometimes).